slott56/slott56.github.io/Pelican/content/blog/2008/08/2008_08_22-risk_based_testing.rst

 The odds of failure aren't what matters -- it's always 1.0.
-It's the :emphasis:`cost`  of failure that matters.
+It's the *cost*  of failure that matters.
 And even that is just the overall importance of the feature.